 BIO

-As an arts advocate, she serves on the Board of Trustees for Dance/USA and is the Vice-President of the Board of Directors for the Black Arts & Cultural Alliance of Chicago.
-Vershawn was selected to attend the inaugural Obama Foundation Summit for Emerging Global Leaders and has had the pleasure of gracing the cover of the Chicago Reader and DEMO Magazine.
+But Vershawn's contributions extend beyond her artistic endeavors.
+She serves on the Board of Trustees for Dance/USA and is President of the Board of Directors for the Black Arts & Cultural Alliance of Chicago.
+Her commitment to equity and inclusion in the arts has led her to spearhead numerous community engagement initiatives, providing dance education and mentorship to marginalized populations.
+Vershawn was selected as a Community Impact Fellow for the Harvard Business School Club of Chicago and a member of the inaugural Obama Foundation Summit for Emerging Global Leaders.
+She has had the pleasure of gracing the cover of the Chicago Reader and DEMO Magazine, and has been selected four times for the Players 50: People Who Really Perform for Chicago, being inducted into the Players 50 Hall of Fame in 2023.

 My journey with dance started in a community space and at family functions; my first dance class was in a community center, so I have always associated dance with community, family and gatherings.
 As a Black woman, my work speaks from the Black/African-Diasporic lived experience and pushes for equity by telling stories that center Blackness.